16 Sources

 Copy Link

-Sony Interactive Entertainment predicts a surge in game releases as AI development tools lower creation barriers and accelerate production cycles.
-CEO Hideaki Nishino revealed that PlayStation studios already use AI for automating repetitive workflows in quality assurance, 3D modeling, and animation—tasks that once took hours now complete in seconds.
-But Sony insists AI will augment human creativity, not replace it.
+Sony Interactive Entertainment predicts a surge in game releases as AI development tools lower creation barriers.
+CEO Hideaki Nishino revealed PlayStation studios already use AI to automate repetitive workflows in quality assurance, 3D modeling, and animation—including a tool called Mockingbird that completes hours of animation work in seconds.

-Sony Interactive Entertainment President and CEO Hideaki Nishino announced during a Friday investor presentation that AI development tools will drive a "meaningful increase in the volume and diversity of content available to players" in the near future
+Sony Interactive Entertainment President and CEO Hideaki Nishino announced during a Friday investor presentation that AI in game development will trigger a "meaningful increase in the volume and diversity of content available to players"

 1

 .
-The executive explained that these tools are lowering barriers to creation, accelerating development cycles, and enabling more creators to enter the market—a shift that will boost content creation across console storefronts and digital platforms1
+The PlayStation chief explained that AI development tools are "lowering barriers to creation, accelerating development cycles, and enabling more creators to enter the market"1

 .